jonfernq/Digital-Philology/RajaNiti/README.md

 In Sanskrit literature 'niti' are a form of subhashita:

 > "A subhashita (Sanskrit: सुभाषित, subhāṣita) is a literary genre of Sanskrit epigrammatic poems
-> and their message is an aphorism, maxim, advice, fact, truth, lesson or riddle.[1]
+> and their message is an aphorism, maxim, advice, fact, truth, lesson or riddle.
 > Su in Sanskrit means good; bhashita means spoken; which together literally means well spoken or eloquent saying."
 > (Source: [Wikipedia](https://en.wikipedia.org/wiki/Subhashita))

-[Ludwik_Sternbach](https://en.wikipedia.org/wiki/Ludwik_Sternbach) (1909-1981) was the foremost scholar of subhashita, who traced the path of this aphoristic wisdom through Indian and Southeast Asian literary works, as well as more far-flung literatures.
+[Ludwik_Sternbach](https://en.wikipedia.org/wiki/Ludwik_Sternbach) (1909-1981) was the foremost scholar of *subhashita*, who traced the path of this aphoristic wisdom through Indian and Southeast Asian literary works, as well as more far-flung literatures.
 Some of his works consist of huge cross-reference indices, in some respects foreseeing the work of contemporary computational corpus linguistics